WildMeOrg/old_wildme-docs/docs/developers/codex.md

 * The form allows designation of multiple encounter records within the sighting.
    * These can be different species and have different metadata, but must be in the same time span and location.
    * Multiple encounters within the sighting should reference the same image only if the image contains multiple animals.
-* Images from form submission sightings are automatically sent to WBIA once validated.
+* Images from form submission sightings are automatically sent to WBIA once metadata is validated in the EDM.

 The back-end overview below describes behaviors common to bulk and form data submission.
+These actions occur in Houston and the EDM after one of the two above input paths are followed.

 **Back-end submission overview:**
 * Data from the form or bulk import is submitted to the Sightings REST API.

-* All image files recieved are stored as a Submission in a local gitlab repository.
+* All image files received are stored together as a Submission in a local gitlab repository.
    * This becomes a convenient way to reference sets of images in the system.
-   * These submissions are unique and can be modified in cases like retrying a failed bulk import.
+   * Single images are used to create Asset objects in Houston.
+Encounters retain collections of assets.

 * Metadata for submitted sightings is sent directly to the EDM for validation.
    * This is done blindly by Houston.
 In its role directing traffic Houston has no sense of ecological data validity.
-* On successful validation the submitted data is used to create sightings and encounters.
+   * On successful validation the submitted data is used to create sightings and encounters and sometimes individuals.
-   * Individual records can be added too, typically when a user is bulk uploading a historical catalog.
    * On failed data validation, no Encounter or Sighting records are created in Houston or the EDM.
-* Individual images are used to create Asset objects in Houston that are tied to the encounter records referencing the image names.

 * Assets processed by WBIA will return Annotation data to Houston if the image contains identifiable information.
    * An Asset can have any number of annotations.
    * Annotation data is includes bounding box dimensions, detected class, pipeline status and identification viability.